MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js2d.md

     animateClouds();
 ```

-If you look at the defintion of this function, you'll see how it takes each cloud in turn, and changes its x co-ordinate.
+If you look at the definition of this function, you'll see how it takes each cloud in turn, and changes its x co-ordinate.
 If the x-ordinate is off the side of screen, it is reset to the far right.
 Each cloud also moves at a slightly different speed.

 ```
 function animate_clouds()